 Special regulations under the Fair Trading Act apply to contractors in Alberta who:

-- Look for work, discuss or finalize a contract away from their normal place of business (e.g. in your home)
+- Look for work and discuss or finalize a contract away from their normal place of business (e.g. in your home).

 These contractors are considered prepaid contractors.
 A prepaid contractor must be licensed by Service Alberta and post security.
-If the business is negligent in performing its services or providing the goods, an affected consumer can submit a claim against the security.
+If the business is negligent in performing its services or in providing deliverable goods, then an affected consumer can submit a claim against the security.

-Check with Service Alberta to find out if a contractor is licensed as a prepaid contractor.
+Check with Service Alberta at 1-877-427-4088 to find out if a contractor is licensed as a prepaid contractor.